What Is Phubbing and How Is It Ruining Your Relationship

 Don’t let phubbing interrupt the quality time you’re supposed to spend with your partner to have a healthy and meaningful relationship.
 Make your dinner table, bedroom, and car no-phone zones and put the phones and tablets away.

-You may put your phone on silent or turn on ‘Do not disturb’ mode, so you don’t feel intrigued to check your phone every time it buzzes.
-Make an effort to be present at the moment, express genuine interest in your partner’s life, and get to know how their day was.
+You may put your phone on silent or turn on ‘Do not disturb’ mode so you don’t feel intrigued to check it whenever it buzzes.
+Make an effort to be present in the moment, express genuine interest in your partner’s life, and get to know how their day was.

 3. Keep your phone out of sight